OFTechLabs/oratio/docs/Architeture.md

 ## Neurons

-The basic building blocks are the _neurons_ and all knowledge is containt within the _neurons_.
+The basic building blocks are the _neurons_ and all knowledge is contained within the _neurons_.
 A Neuron implements the following interface:

 ```typescript
 process(words: string[], locale: string, context: string): NeuronResponse
 ```

 Where a NeuronResponse contains nothing (a Silence response) or:

 ```typescript
     response: string;
     params: string[];
 ```
 And optionally:

 ```typescript
     action: () => void;
     context: any;
 ```
 The response can be used to respond to the user along with some parameters, where the response should allow localization.
 The action is a piece of code that the user probably intended to execute, where the context is the scope onto which the action should be executed.
 This allows Neurons to give a response that can change the application, where the context allows the action to be executed on a scope where services are injected into.

 ## HiveMind

 The _HiveMind_ contains all _neurons_ and gives user input to _neurons_ until an appropriate response is found.
 It implements the following interface:
 ```typescript
 public process(input: string, locale: string, context: string): IHiveResponse
 ```